Browsed by

 Suppan decorated with the Bintang Kebaktian Masyarakat (BKM) Award

 He had struggled all his life to establish the Faith in Central Kedah.
 When Suppan went for the Second Bahá’í World Congress in New York in November 1992, he was moved to tears witnessing the triumph of the Faith in action.
-When meeting Mr. Kanniyah Adaikkalam, who had settled in Los Angeles after returning from pioneering in Africa, Suppan commented with great joy, “All the believers who had served the Faith in Sungei Petani the early days are eminently placed in society and are doing well in their family and the Faith.
-The Faith is solidly established.”.
+When meeting Mr. Kanniyah Adaikkalam, who had settled in Los Angeles after returning from pioneering in Africa, Suppan commented with great joy, “All the believers who had served the Faith in Sungei Petani the early days are eminently placed in society and are doing well in their families and the Faith.
+The Faith is solidly established”.
 He did not stop there.
 “I am smiling at all those who laughed at us in those days”, he quipped.

 Having tasted financial hardships, Suppan urged family members and believers to be financially strong.
 Under all situations his contribution to the Bahá’í funds or helping the needy did not fade.
 As a towering figure among the relatives, many of them sought his shelter and received all kinds of assistance from time to time.
 This included believers too.
 He had quietly taken care of many unfortunate people in the community, without the knowledge of others.
 To cite a case, there was an old man in the old folk’s home in Bedong.
 He had known of the heart of Suppan that was bigger than life size.
 When that person died Suppan gave him a burial according to Hindu rites and took care of all the burial expenses.